Facts about nature

 • Biosphere

 The climate is also affected by other factors, such as to the topographic relief or the vegetation of a geographical area.
+For example, mountainous regions typically experience different climate conditions compared to flat plains, as elevation affects temperature and precipitation patterns.
 Learn more about climactic definitions with our related article on types of climate.

 Weather elements